abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 about two and a half years ago, today he is making the commitment to ordain and go forth into the *Bhikkhu Saṅgha* and is taking on the precepts of training.
-It’s helpful during occasions like this to reflect on the process of going forth into the Saṅgha—*upasamapadā*—which means “lifted” or
+It’s helpful during occasions like this to reflect on the process of going forth into the Saṅgha—*upasampadā*—which means lifted or raised up.
-“raised up.”
 It not only reflects an outer process, but an inner process as well.
 It’s the formal commitment of an individual to this particular training and his acceptance into the group of monks.
 It also reflects an inner commitment and an inner change